BlankTuber/CurriculumTrackerAPI/API_DOCUMENTATION.md

 3. **Object ID Validation**: All route parameters that expect MongoDB ObjectIds are validated using middleware.
 Invalid ObjectId formats will return a 400 error.

 4. **Cascading Deletes**: When deleting users, curricula, or projects, all associated data is automatically deleted to maintain referential integrity.

+5. **Project Ordering**: Projects are automatically assigned an order when created.
+If no order is specified, it will be set to the next available number.
+Projects are returned sorted by order.

+6. **Prerequisites**: Prerequisites must reference valid projects that belong to curricula owned by the same user.
+The API validates prerequisite access but does not prevent circular dependencies.